 Depending on your experience with a kombucha SCOBY, there are multiple different kinds to choose from.
-Here at Cultures for Health, we have three different types of kombucha SCOBY products you can choose from.
+Here at Cultures for Health, we have three different types of kombucha SCOBYs for sale that you can choose from.
 In this post, we’ll break down the pros and cons of each kombucha SCOBY to help you to better understand which option is best for you.

 If you're familiar with kombucha, you're probably also familiar with that leathery, pancake-like blob called a SCOBY.
 The acronym stands for symbiotic colony of bacteria and yeast.
 Due to its appearance, it is sometimes referred to as a "mushroom," although it is not technically a mushroom.
 Rather, it is the mother culture required to make kombucha tea.

 Not all kombucha mothers contain the exact same strains of bacteria and yeasts, but they all generally do the same work.

 There are many benefits to drinking kombucha but there are even more to making your own kombucha.